 Action:

-The lawyer must file answers and responses, motions, objections and discovery requests that are appropriate for the case.
+The child’s lawyer must file answers and responses, motions, objections and discovery requests that are appropriate for the case.
 The pleadings must be thorough, accurate and timely.
-The pleadings must be served on the lawyers or unrepresented parties.
+The pleadings must be served on appropriate lawyers or unrepresented parties.

 Action:

 When a case presents a complicated or new legal issue, the child’s lawyer should conduct the appropriate research before appearing in court.
-The lawyer should be prepared to distinguish case law that appears unfavorable.
+The child’s lawyer should be prepared to distinguish case law that appears unfavorable.

 Action:

-If it would advance the client’s case, the child’s lawyer should present a memorandum of law to the court.
+If it would advance the child client’s case, the child’s lawyer should present a memorandum of law to the court.

 Commentary:

-Filing motions, pleadings and briefs benefits the client.
-This practice highlights important issues for the court and builds credibility for the lawyer.
-In addition to filing responsive papers and discovery requests, the lawyer should seek court orders when that would benefit the client, e.g., filing a motion to enforce court orders to ensure the child welfare agency is meeting its reasonable efforts obligations.
-When out-of-court advocacy is not successful, the lawyer should not wait to bring the issue to the court’s attention.
+Filing motions, pleadings and briefs benefits the child client.
+This practice highlights important issues for the court and builds credibility for the child’s lawyer.
+In addition to filing responsive papers and discovery requests, the child’s lawyer should seek court orders when that would benefit the child client, e.g., filing a motion to enforce court orders to ensure the child welfare agency is meeting its reasonable efforts obligations.
+When out-of-court advocacy is not successful, the child’s lawyer should not wait to bring the issue to the court’s attention.
 Arguments in child welfare cases are often fact-based.
 Nonetheless, lawyers should ground their argument in statutory, Oregon Administrative Rules (OARs) and case law.
 Additionally, while non-binding, law from other jurisdictions can be used to persuade a court.

 At times, competent representation requires advancing legal arguments that are not yet accepted in the jurisdiction.
 Lawyers should preserve legal issues for appellate review by making a record, even if the argument is unlikely to prevail at trial level.